PratheeshBennet92/price-tracker/README.md

 - The WebSocket handler  WebSocketHandler<T: Codable> is generic and reusable across any data type.
 - ViewModels contain all business logic, including sorting, price-direction calculation, state handling, and data transformation.
 Views never perform logic.
 - Views contain only UI rendering, subscribing to `@Published` properties from the ViewModel.
 All formatting, animations, and display behaviors remain UI-focused, keeping a strict separation from application logic.
-- UI components rely on lightweight protocols such as `PriceDirectionRepresentable`, `PriceFlashRepresentable`, and `ConnectionSignalRepresentable` to handle directional indicators, price-flash behavior, and connection state.
+- UI components rely on lightweight protocols such as `PriceDirectionRepresentable`, `PriceFlashRepresentable`, and `ConnectionSignalRepresentable` to handle price directional indicators, price-flash behavior, and connection state.
 - These protocol-driven components are fully reusable and plug-and-play across multiple views without duplicating logic, promoting clean separation of concerns and consistency in UI behavior.